 At this point you may want to sync the live site’s content to local site so that you can test plugins / themes/ WordPress version updates on a local site before updating on a live site.
 Though there are plugins which can speedup the backup process, in this article we explain how to manually move live WordPress site to localhost environment.
 If you are looking for setting up local WordPress site then read our separate article on how to install WordPress on your Mac using MAMP.

-Move Live WordPress Site to Localhost
+Summary: Move Live WordPress Site to Localhost

 Before we go to the detailed process here is a summary of the entire process for moving your live site to localhost environment: